 Math Warm-Up PowerPoints

-We have a variety of math interactive powerpoints, covering a range of topics including; place value, money, and multiplication and division.
+We have a variety of math interactive PowerPoints, covering a range of topics including; place value, money, and multiplication and division.

-Our Number of the Day Warm-Up PowerPoint, is the perfect addition to your math warm-up collection.
-All you need is a chosen number and there are more than 20 different activities included in the PowerPoint.
+Our Number of the Day Warm-Up PowerPoint is the perfect addition to your math warm-up collection.
+All you need is a chosen number, and there are more than 20 different activities included in the PowerPoint.
 Easily change the level of this math warm-up by changing the number used.

-Check out our newly created collection of Multiplication PowerPoints as well!
+Check out these Multiplication PowerPoints as well!